buf curl

 --cacert string

 Path to a PEM-encoded X509 certificate pool file that contains the set of trusted certificate authorities/issuers.
 If omitted, the system's default set of trusted certificates are used to verify the server's certificate.
 This option is only valid when the URL uses the https scheme.
-It is not applicable if --insecure or -k flag is used
+It isn't applicable if --insecure or -k flag is used

 -E, --cert string